 First things first – you need to differentiate between donor data and fundraiser data.
-For donor data, Facebook gives you a donation transaction report (scroll to number 5).
+For donor data, Facebook gives you a donation transaction report.
 All donors are given the choice to opt-in when they donate directly through your Donate button, to a Fundraiser for your nonprofit or donate to a Fundraiser created by your nonprofit.
 The people who opt in are amazing prospects.

 What about fundraisers’ data, you ask?
 Well, people who donate to a friend’s fundraiser are not asked by Facebook to opt in.
 However, this can be improved using GivePanel as we will help you to get full data for Facebook Fundraisers – there is a way!

 Because they’ve not improved the reporting side of their Facebook Giving Tools, there’s an assumption that they’re not invested and, therefore, not improving the tools themselves.
 This isn’t true.
 Facebook are constantly improving the tools, with a large team in California.
 In fact, they’ve released lots of improvements for both your fundraisers and donors, including integrating PayPal and providing Fundraiser tips.
 They’re hugely invested in the tools, and we expect them to innovate.
 They’ve already integrated the tools into Instagram with their Donate Stickers in Stories.

 “It costs my nonprofit to use the Facebook Fundraising Tools”